mmesiti/2025-09-09-workshop/content/communication/welcome.md

 In-person classroom are currently available in Espoo, Reykjavik, Stockholm, Copenhagen and Oslo, please register separately to get in touch with the respective organisers: https://coderefinery.github.io/2025-09-09-workshop/#local-exercise-groups

-If you want to form your own local classroom, we are happy to help you!
+If you want to form your own local team, we are happy to help you!
 Please get in touch with us at support@coderefinery.org

 If you have any questions, please write to support@coderefinery.org